Leveraging capital in the stock market using Robinhood Gold

 |$300.00 / yr||$6,000||5%|

-So essentially Robinhood is offering capital at a 6% annual fee, excluding the value at their $25 a month level borrowing $6,000 at 5%.
+So essentially Robinhood is offering capital at an average of 6% annual fee, excluding the value at their $25 and $50 a month levels borrowing $6,000 and $12,000.
 The question then becomes, can you invest that additional capital and get annual gains greater than 6%?
 While I am sure professionals in finance may have some clever instruments (perhaps bonds, currency, commodities) I’m going to cover two simple strategies.

 Strategy I. ETFs